-Back pain is kind of an ailment that is common to be presented in a physicians’ office every year.
-Some factors can greatly contribute to or created by back pain.
-For example, Spinal compression, muscle imbalances, pinched nerves, muscle spasms, trigger points, stress, slips or falls.
+Back pain is an ailment that is commonly present in a physicians’ office every year.
+Some factors can greatly contribute to it.
+For example, spinal compression, muscle imbalances, pinched nerves, muscle spasms, trigger points, stress, slips or falls.

-How pain occurs is what concerns most of the physicians.
-This can be determined by looking at possible causes.
-This will help us in preventing the pain by avoiding pain causing factors.
+How pain occurs is what concerns most physicians.
+This can be determined by looking at possible causes and will help us in preventing pain by avoiding its causing factors.
 But what about certain jobs and professions that put people at higher risks of developing chronic back pain?

 1) Construction Workers & Landscapers

-Construction workers and shingle roofer are a great deal of risk towards back pain.
-This profession requires holding and maneuvering of unhealthy positions.
-This is often followed by the heavy lifting of objects, repetitive hammering and cutting or pulling.
+Construction workers and shingle roofers are exposed to a great deal of risk of developing back pain.
+This profession requires holding and manoeuvring of heavy objects that require the spine to be in unhealthy positions a lot of the time.

 2) Police Officers

 Police officers often complain of back pain in the lower lumbar region.
-This is due to extended periods spent sitting in the car.
+This is due to extended periods spent sitting in the car, or on the contrary, walking for very long periods of time without sitting down to take breaks in-between.
 Certain culprits such as the weight of equipment belts and sudden and un-natural movements also contribute to back pain.

 Farmers and delivery drivers also top the list.
 Prominent causes are sitting for long periods inside of a farm vehicle and delivery truck and lifting of heavy objects.